 - Line your baking sheet with parchment paper.

 - Bake your sausage patties at 400°F for 25 minutes or until cooked through.
+Alternatively, you can cook them using a frying pan on medium heat.

 - Serve and enjoy.